 Question the source of the information

-Here are some questions to help you decide if the information is biased:
+Here are some questions to help you evaluate the health information:

-- Is there valid contact and “About Us” information on the website?
+- Is there “About Us” information on the website?

-- Is there advertising presented along with the information?
+- Is there advertising or other commercial sponsorship presented along with the information?

 - Is a variety of information presented, or just one point of view?